bfl-itp/syllabus/README.md

 * Assignments – 55%
 * Final project – 25%

+In short: whether you work hard or not.
 Also, keep track of inspiration and resources used for each assignment, and share them when presenting each project.

 ## License